rejuancse/wp-vuejs-app-plugin/README.md

-# wp-vuejs-app-plugin
+# wp-vue-kickstart
-WordPress VueJs app plugin
+An WordPress plugin starter with Vue Js